-If you open the Application Menu and click on the category All Applications you see that there are already a lot of applications pre installed, like all the LibreOffice components, Firefox browser, Thunderbird mail and the Gimp photo editing software.
-But there are far more fantastic applications available in the Linux Mint repository but also via Flatpack, Snap and PPAs, which will be discussed in a separate section of this course.
-The most convenient way to search for additional applications is via the Software Manager, which can be compared to the Google Play store.
+If you open the Linux Mint Main Menu and click on the category All Applications, you see that there are already a lot of applications pre-installed, like all the LibreOffice components, Firefox browser, and Thunderbird mail.
+But there are many more fantastic applications available via the Linux Mint repository but also via Flatpack, Snap, and PPA’s, which I discuss in depth in the separate tutorial “How to install applications in Linux Mint“.
+The most convenient way to search for additional applications is via the Software Manager, which can functionally be compared to for example the Google Play store.

 Here you can search for applications, see their descriptions and ratings and when you see something interesting, just click on install, and a couple of seconds later you can find the installed application via your Application Menu.